awsdocs/aws-doc-sdk-examples/javascriptv3/README.md

 You can run tests for a specific service, or for every service in this repository.
 Choose whether to run unit tests, integration tests, or both.

-- To run both unit and integration tests for all services, run the following from this directory:
+- To run unit tests, use the following command:

   `npm test`

-- To run only unit tests, use the "unit" argument:

-  `npm test unit`

-- To run only integration tests, use the "integration" argument:
+- To run integration tests, use the following command:

-  `npm test integration`
+  `npm run integration-test`

 - To run tests for a specific service, follow the instructions in the service's README.